Pediatricians Stand By Meds For ADHD, But Some Say Therapy Should Come First

 More and more families have been facing the same dilemma.
 The prevalence of diagnosed ADHD has shot up in the U.S. in the last two decades; 1 in 10 children now have that diagnosis.

-The updated guidelines from the AAP recommend that children with ADHD should also be screened for other psychological and behavioral disorders, and monitored closely.
+The updated guidelines from the AAP recommend that children with ADHD should also be screened for other conditions, and monitored closely.
 But the treatment recommendations regarding medication are essentially unchanged from the previous guidelines, which were published in 2011.

 Anyone age 6 and older should start taking medication and get behavioral therapy as soon as they are diagnosed, the AAP says.
 Children 5 and under should start with behavioral treatment before taking any medications.